 Research can lead to new discoveries, such as new tests, drugs, or devices.
 Researchers, their organizations, and other entities, including companies, may potentially benefit from the use of the data or discoveries.
-You will not have rights to these discoveries or any proceeds from them.
+You and your child will not have rights to these discoveries or any proceeds from them.